-This bill amends existing legislation to establish minimum qualifications for individuals employed under public works contracts in New Jersey.
+This bill amends existing law to establish minimum qualifications for individuals employed under public works contracts in New Jersey.
 Contractors bidding for such contracts will be required to certify that each employee assigned to the project meets at least one of the following criteria: they must have earned a high school diploma or GED, be currently enrolled in an apprenticeship program that aligns with the standards of the relevant building and construction trade union, or have completed four years of verifiable work as a tradesperson.

 Statutes affected: Introduced: 34:11-56.52